 According to Balaka Baruah Aggarwal, Springboard's senior research manager for emerging software, it is a myth that SaaS appeals only to small and medium businesses.
 Aggarwal observes that SaaS uptake has been very broad-based, and large players are also equally interested in SaaS adoption.

 During the Springboard study, 75% of Indian respondents reported interest in SaaS adoption over the next 12 months.
 According to the study, Indian telecom players are significantly interested in becoming a part of the SaaS ecosystem.
 These companies are partnering with SaaS providers to offer carrier- and other SaaS-related services to end consumers.
 Although SaaS adoption is not specific to any particular vertical, IT, manufacturing and financial service providers are keener on this front.

 Customer relationship management (CRM) is undisputedly the most widely adopted SaaS application.
 Collaboration tools, on-demand contact centers, and enterprise resource planning (ERP) are among the other popular SaaS applications.
-In India, Salesforce.com offers the most popular CRM applications, whereas collaboration tools from Cisco Webex, Microsoft, IBM and Citrix are becoming
+In India, Salesforce.com offers the most popular CRM applications, whereas collaboration tools from Cisco Webex, Microsoft, IBM and Citrix

 RAMCO, Microsoft, Netsuite and other local providers are also pushing on-demand ERP solutions in the market.
 Major IT vendors and service providers will also start offering on-demand versions of their on-premise applications.